Skip to content

 How do I change my life insurance?

-You change your life insurance by contacting the insurer.
+If you want to change your life insurance you can do so by contacting the insurer.
 There are a few ways you might adjust your insurance:

 How do I change the beneficiary on my life insurance?

-Changing the beneficiary (the individual designated to receive the payout upon your death) of your life insurance is usually a simple process achieved by contacting the insurer.
-Most insurers will provide a form for you to fill out, and changes can often be completed within a day.
+Changing the beneficiary of your life insurance – the person who would receive the payout if you die – is usually a straightforward process.
+To make a change, you need to contact your insurer.
+Most insurers will provide a form for you to fill out, and changes can often be completed within a few working days.

-However, there are some circumstances where changing the beneficiary might not be straightforward:
+However, there are circumstances where changing the beneficiary might not be so straightforward.

 An irrevocable beneficiary is a person designated to receive life insurance payouts in a binding arrangement.
 This means that the beneficiary must agree in writing to any changes.
 This can complicate matters, especially if the relationship between the policy holder and the beneficiary has changed since the policy was taken out.